User Guide

 -

-signifies the specified contact. -
+INDEXsignifies the specified contact. -

-refers to the index number shown in the displayed contact list. -
+INDEXrefers to the index number shown in the displayed contact list. -

-signifies the reminder to delete. -
+REMINDER_INDEXsignifies the reminder to delete. -

-refers to the index number shown in the contact’s displayed list of reminders. - Both
+REMINDER_INDEXrefers to the index number shown in the contact’s displayed list of reminders. - Both

-must be in the specified format forINDEX
+INDEXandREMINDER_INDEXmust be in the specified format forINDEX.

 Example: